 “The standard of care for first-time dislocations is non-operative treatment, where we allow the torn ligaments to heal on their own,” says Dr. Shubin Stein.
 However, an MRI is important to evaluate the degree of damage that has occurred even after one dislocation.
-Surgery is necessary if a piece of bone or a piece of cartilage with a small piece of bone attached to it has been dislodged, resulting in a loose body - as these can cause locking, buckling, or additional pain in the knee if left untreated.
+Surgery is necessary if a piece of bone or a piece of cartilage has been dislodged, resulting in a loose body - as these can cause locking, buckling, or additional pain in the knee if left untreated.
 This type of injury may also be referred to as an osteochondral fracture.
-In these patients, surgery is performed to both remove the loose body and stabilize the patella at the same time.
+In these patients, surgery is performed to both remove the loose body or repair it and stabilize the patella at the same time.

-In patients who do not require surgery, the knee is commonly immobilized in a splint or brace for a period of time to allow the knee to calm down and for swelling and pain to subside.
+In patients who do not require surgery, the knee is commonly immobilized in a splint or brace for a few days or weeks to allow the knee to calm down and for swelling and pain to subside.
 The orthopedist may also drain fluid from the knee to reduce discomfort at the first office visit if there is considerable swelling.
-Physical therapy is the primary course of treatment after a first time dislocation and is started within the first few weeks after the dislocation, to achieve normal range of motion and strength.
+Physical therapy is the primary course of treatment after a first time dislocation and is started within the first 1-2 weeks after the dislocation, to achieve normal range of motion and strength.
 Physical therapy after a dislocation usually continues for between 2-3 months and it can take as long as 4 -5 months for some athletes to return to their pre-injury level of play.

 Once a patient has dislocated his or her patella or knee cap, he or she is at an increased risk of it happening again whether it is in the form of subluxation or a full dislocation.
 Although injured ligaments do “fill in” and heal during recovery, these structures are generally stretched from the injury and are less able to control the patella - further contributing to the risk of another instability episode.

 Statistics show that this risk of having another dislocation or subluxation after a first time dislocation is somewhere between 20-40%; and that after the second dislocation the risk of recurrence goes up to greater than 50%.
 Younger patients (under the age of 25) are at even greater risk, especially those in whom the growth plates (a site at the ends of the bone where new tissue is produced and bone growth continues until skeletal maturity) are still open with redislocation rates reaching 70%.

 Depending on the underlying risk factors for instability, the orthopedic surgeon may perform either a soft tissue or a bony procedure.
 Soft tissue procedures involve either repair - or more frequently reconstruction - of the torn medial patellofemoral ligament (MPFL).